ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
+Why the Most Valuable AI Skill Isn’t What You Think - <a href="https://medium.com/illuminations-mirror/why-the-most-valuable-ai-skill-isnt-what-you-think-acf3cda393af?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sana Uqaili`**

+<blockquote>The case for learning AI through small, practical builds instead of theory alone
+Continue reading on ILLUMINATION’S MIRROR »</blockquote>

-Webvify vs. Thunkable: Which Is Right for Your Business? - <a href="https://medium.com/@webvify.app/webvify-vs-thunkable-which-is-right-for-your-business-e2d6a2fc8202?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Navigating the chaos of modernity with a 3,000-year-old compass - <a href="https://medium.com/@christian.marques/navigating-the-chaos-of-modernity-with-a-3-000-year-old-compass-82979e5deb06?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webvify - Web To App using WebView`**
+✍️ **posted by `Christian Marques`**

-<blockquote>Most business owners comparing app builders ask the wrong question.
+<blockquote>We are currently experiencing a profound erosion of cognitive agency, driven not by our technology itself, but by the extractive digital…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Scaling Navigation in Jetpack Compose: From Simple Apps to Real-World Architecture - <a href="https://levelup.gitconnected.com/scaling-navigation-in-jetpack-compose-from-simple-apps-to-real-world-architecture-c6cf897f5a58?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjay Nelagadde`**

-<blockquote>A while back, I wrote an article on Jetpack Compose navigation where I walked through routes, arguments, nested graphs, and real-world…
-Continue reading on Level Up Coding »</blockquote>

 <h3>3.
-From Idea to Play Store: How AI Helped Me Build a Kannada Learning App for My 3-Year-Old - <a href="https://medium.com/@ninaadabellippady/from-idea-to-play-store-how-ai-helped-me-build-a-kannada-learning-app-for-my-3-year-old-3a0e7eb08ddb?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vectify: SVG → Compose drawables in batch, not one dialog at a time - <a href="https://medium.com/@breakwithlimits/vectify-svg-compose-drawables-in-batch-not-one-dialog-at-a-time-016dbfae1b15?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ninaada Bellippady`**
+✍️ **posted by `TheJuniorDeveloper`**

-<blockquote>Using Figma Make, GPT-5, Flutter, and a weekend idea to build a real app for real users.
+<blockquote>A small macOS app (and a Python CLI) for Kotlin Multiplatform composeResources/drawable—built for folders, logs, and repeatability.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Jetpack Compose Just Got a Big Upgrade — And Most Android Developers Don’t Know Half of What’s New! - <a href="https://medium.com/google-cloud/jetpack-compose-just-got-a-big-upgrade-and-most-android-developers-dont-know-half-of-what-s-new-cbd6e24815c4?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Navigating the Google Play Maze: My Journey Finding the Best Closed Testing Services for “12… - <a href="https://medium.com/@RebeccaMillan-/navigating-the-google-play-maze-my-journey-finding-the-best-closed-testing-services-for-12-fd668d24b317?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Singh`**
+✍️ **posted by `Rebecca Millan `**

-<blockquote>You know that feeling when your favourite tool gets a massive update, and you’re sitting there thinking — “where has this been all my…
+<blockquote>If you are an indie developer or part of a small app startup, you likely felt the ground shift beneath your feet recently.
+Google Play’s…
-Continue reading on Google Cloud - Community »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-What Are the Must-Have Features of a Successful Entertainment App? - <a href="https://medium.com/@app-vertices/what-are-the-must-have-features-of-a-successful-entertainment-app-b1205a67e125?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Essential Questions to Ask Before Starting a Mobile App Project - <a href="https://medium.com/@enzosoft020/essential-questions-to-ask-before-starting-a-mobile-app-project-ba825d77375d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `App Vertices`**
+✍️ **posted by `Enzosoft`**

-<blockquote>The entertainment industry has changed dramatically.
-Users no longer want an app that simply plays videos, music, or shows content.
-They…
+<blockquote>You have an app idea.
+Maybe it came to you during a frustrating customer interaction.
+Maybe you noticed a gap in the market.
+Or maybe you…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Flutter FFI vs Platform Channels in 2026: Goodbye Serialization Overhead, Hello Native Bridge - <a href="https://medium.com/@atifqamar29/flutter-ffi-vs-platform-channels-in-2026-goodbye-serialization-overhead-hello-native-bridge-ac512b1231fe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Grocery Store Mobile App | Grocery App UI Design Figma - <a href="https://medium.com/@insightlancer/grocery-store-mobile-app-grocery-app-ui-design-figma-83d3212a0b25?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atif Qamar`**
+✍️ **posted by `Insightlancer`**

-<blockquote>Flutter just quietly shipped one of the most important architectural changes in its history — and most developers still don’t fully…
+<blockquote>Visit Full Design : https://dribbble.com/shots/27337749-Grocery-Store-Mobile-App-Grocery-App-UI-Design-Figma
 Continue reading on Medium »</blockquote>

 <h3>7.
-Launching Affor Technologies a product + service based IT solutions company from India - <a href="https://medium.com/@affortechnologies/launching-affor-technologies-a-product-service-based-it-solutions-company-from-india-a2fcd7aa2ede?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Start App Development and Design on an 8GB RAM Laptop (The “No Excuses” Guide) - <a href="https://medium.com/@ilkaidurhanadil/how-to-start-app-development-and-design-on-an-8gb-ram-laptop-the-no-excuses-guide-141acdbff0a9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Affortechnologies`**
+✍️ **posted by `Ilkay Adil`**

-<blockquote>We plan to launch our company in October 2025.
-Our goal is to make a significant impact in the IT world through our innovative ideas.
+<blockquote>The tech world is obsessed with “overkill.”
+If you watch any “Day in the Life of a Designer” video, you’ll see $3,000 MacBooks, 4K…
 Continue reading on Medium »</blockquote>

-<h3>8.
-8 JavaScript Mistakes I Made in My First Production App (And How I Fixed Every One) - <a href="https://javascript.plainenglish.io/8-javascript-mistakes-i-made-in-my-first-production-app-and-how-i-fixed-every-one-475341ed385d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>Real mistakes, real consequences, real fixes — not textbook examples but actual scars.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-Why Vibe Coding Without Fundamentals Is Killing Your Growth as a Developer - <a href="https://medium.com/@savaliya.ravi.rs/why-vibe-coding-without-fundamentals-is-killing-your-growth-as-a-developer-2a7110fd15be?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi Savaliya`**

-<blockquote>You can build fast with copy-paste coding — but without core fundamentals, you’ll struggle to debug, scale, and truly understand what…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Scaling Navigation in Jetpack Compose: From Simple Apps to Real-World Architecture - <a href="https://levelup.gitconnected.com/scaling-navigation-in-jetpack-compose-from-simple-apps-to-real-world-architecture-c6cf897f5a58?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Refactored a Production Android SDK to MVVM Without Breaking a Single Publisher Integration - <a href="https://medium.com/@madhur.lalit2409/how-i-refactored-a-production-android-sdk-to-mvvm-without-breaking-a-single-publisher-integration-01fa6ad8baf8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjay Nelagadde`**
+✍️ **posted by `Madhur Lalit`**

-<blockquote>A while back, I wrote an article on Jetpack Compose navigation where I walked through routes, arguments, nested graphs, and real-world…
+<blockquote>2,200+ files.
+37,000 net lines deleted.
+Zero publisher migrations required.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Earningcasino.pk — Best Space to download Andoid Games - <a href="https://medium.com/@sabrina33223322/earningcasino-pk-best-space-to-download-andoid-games-2f6f963da0ad?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vectify: SVG → Compose drawables in batch, not one dialog at a time - <a href="https://medium.com/@breakwithlimits/vectify-svg-compose-drawables-in-batch-not-one-dialog-at-a-time-016dbfae1b15?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sabrina`**
+✍️ **posted by `TheJuniorDeveloper`**

-<blockquote>Online casino games and real money earning apps have become extremely popular in Pakistan.
+<blockquote>A small macOS app (and a Python CLI) for Kotlin Multiplatform composeResources/drawable—built for folders, logs, and repeatability.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Jetpack Compose Just Got a Big Upgrade — And Most Android Developers Don’t Know Half of What’s New! - <a href="https://medium.com/google-cloud/jetpack-compose-just-got-a-big-upgrade-and-most-android-developers-dont-know-half-of-what-s-new-cbd6e24815c4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Navigating the Google Play Maze: My Journey Finding the Best Closed Testing Services for “12… - <a href="https://medium.com/@RebeccaMillan-/navigating-the-google-play-maze-my-journey-finding-the-best-closed-testing-services-for-12-fd668d24b317?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Singh`**
+✍️ **posted by `Rebecca Millan `**

-<blockquote>You know that feeling when your favourite tool gets a massive update, and you’re sitting there thinking — “where has this been all my…
+<blockquote>If you are an indie developer or part of a small app startup, you likely felt the ground shift beneath your feet recently.
+Google Play’s…
-Continue reading on Google Cloud - Community »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Bhai, Bas Ek Tool Chahiye: The Only Free Video Downloader You’ll Ever Need in 2025 - <a href="https://medium.com/@keshusharma146/bhai-bas-ek-tool-chahiye-the-only-free-video-downloader-youll-ever-need-in-2025-218ffd0f7ffe?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Royal Game Download APK Latest Earning App For Android - <a href="https://medium.com/@pakapk835/royal-game-download-apk-latest-earning-app-for-android-2791883aaefb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Media-Mint`**
+✍️ **posted by `Pakapk`**

-<blockquote>Tired of ads and watermarks?
-Download YouTube videos in 1080p/4K and Instagram Reels in HD — free, fast, and no login needed.
+<blockquote>Royal Game is becoming popular among users who enjoy online gaming platforms.
+It offers multiple game categories, earning options, and…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Smart Watch Men Women Fitness Tracker Heart Rate Monitor Blood Pressure Smartwatch Wearable Devices… - <a href="https://medium.com/@Truegoodspoint/smart-watch-men-women-fitness-tracker-heart-rate-monitor-blood-pressure-smartwatch-wearable-devices-bd94d34a2825?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bypassing HTTPS on an Android app using Burp Suite — Why HTTPS alone is not enough - <a href="https://medium.com/@ilhamrullahridho/bypassing-https-on-an-android-app-using-burp-suite-why-https-alone-is-not-enough-8fb00ef4ff0c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Truegoodspoint-paphos`**
+✍️ **posted by `Ridho ilhamrullah`**

-<blockquote>Main Parameter CPU : 8762CDisplay : 1.28" IPS round screen Resolution : 240*240Battery Capacty : 200mAh, work time up to 5–7 days, standby…
+<blockquote>“Intercepting” is a term widely used for the “middleman” in cybersecurity.
+If you have a client-side app that communicates with your…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Shifting Priorities in Cybersecurity: Google Rebalances Bug Bounty Rewards in the Age of AI - <a href="https://medium.com/@jasmitharouthu_58441/shifting-priorities-in-cybersecurity-google-rebalances-bug-bounty-rewards-in-the-age-of-ai-8e73d4b3fe3f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+PKRSPIN Game Complete Guide (Download, Login & Earn 2026) - <a href="https://medium.com/@jhonanny36/pkrspin-game-complete-guide-download-login-earn-2026-48f4b3af1a99?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jas`**
+✍️ **posted by `Jhonanny`**

-<blockquote>Google is recalibrating its bug bounty programs, signaling a notable shift in how modern security risks are being prioritized.
-Rewards for…
+<blockquote>PKRSPIN Game is an online entertainment and earning platform designed for mobile users in Pakistan.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Bluetooth DZ09 Smart Watch Relogio Android smartwatch phone fitness tracker reloj Smart Watches… - <a href="https://medium.com/@Truegoodspoint/bluetooth-dz09-smart-watch-relogio-android-smartwatch-phone-fitness-tracker-reloj-smart-watches-c171e6964545?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Truegoodspoint-paphos`**

+<blockquote>specification: Network Connectivity: SIM Card Type: Micro SIM Card Frequency: GSM 850/900/1800/1900 MHz Storage: RAM 128M, ROM 64M…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-A Simple Way to Get Apple System Fonts (Without the Headache) - <a href="https://mehdifaraji.medium.com/a-simple-way-to-get-apple-system-fonts-without-the-headache-d1239166e566?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Siri Isn’t The Point — It’s The Signal: Apple’s OS As A Product Formation System. - <a href="https://medium.com/macoclock/siri-isnt-the-point-it-s-the-signal-apple-s-os-as-a-product-formation-system-ed479fc9bd56?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi Faraji`**
+✍️ **posted by `Jalen Da-Rod Miles Evans`**

-<blockquote>If you’ve ever tried to use Apple’s system fonts outside of macOS, you already know the experience isn’t exactly smooth.
+<blockquote>How Embedded Intelligence Across Apps And System-Level Features Turns Everyday Behavior Into Signals That Shape Apple's Next Generation Of…
-Continue reading on Medium »</blockquote>
+Continue reading on Mac O’Clock »</blockquote>

 <h3>2.
-Why your screenshots turn black on Streaming Apps on Mobile ? - <a href="https://medium.com/@sam31/why-your-screenshots-turn-black-on-streaming-apps-on-mobile-67d3e7d2dfda?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Startups Are Investing More in iOS App Development - <a href="https://medium.com/@enzosoft020/why-startups-are-investing-more-in-ios-app-development-39eb2af0c2b4?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam`**
+✍️ **posted by `Enzosoft`**

-<blockquote>We’ve all been there.
-You’re watching a show, the actor makes a face, and your brain goes: “That’s a meme.”
+<blockquote>Starting a business today feels exciting, but it also feels intense.
+Every startup enters a crowded market where attention is short…
 Continue reading on Medium »</blockquote>

 <h3>3.
+Wildbox.app — Built Native.
+Then Pivoted to Lovable. - <a href="https://medium.com/wildbox-app/wildbox-app-built-native-then-pivoted-to-lovable-62532ae7fd6e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sharif York`**

+<blockquote>Why we stopped chasing the dream build and started launching
+Continue reading on Wildbox.app »</blockquote>

-Build an Image Annotation System in iOS (Draw, Select, Move) & Export Coordinates - <a href="https://medium.com/@manpreet.s_92558/build-an-image-annotation-system-in-ios-draw-select-move-export-coordinates-00b319ec870e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. iOS 26 Supported Devices (Full List — Updated May 2026) - <a href="https://medium.com/@makeretech/ios-26-supported-devices-full-list-updated-may-2026-541e01176bd6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manpreet Singh`**
+✍️ **posted by `MakeReTech`**

-<blockquote>Draw, Select, Move & Export Coordinates
+<blockquote>The upcoming iOS 26 update is already trending, and many iPhone users are asking one key question:
 Continue reading on Medium »</blockquote>

-<h3>4.
-This One SwiftUI Mistake Cost Me 4 Hours — And I Couldn’t Explain Why - <a href="https://medium.com/@shashidj206/this-one-swiftui-mistake-cost-me-4-hours-and-i-couldnt-explain-why-3fc5e9b6660d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Debugging, Performance & Real-World Scenarios: iOS Interview Questions FAANG Actually Asks - <a href="https://medium.com/@shashidj206/debugging-performance-real-world-scenarios-ios-interview-questions-faang-actually-asks-0f1561d8e88e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shashidhar Jagatap`**

-<blockquote>Why SwiftUI gets misunderstood — and how to actually debug it
+<blockquote>iOS FAANG Interview Series
 Continue reading on Medium »</blockquote>